rofLin/R-projects/Public Opinion Analysis/README.md

-In this project, I use crawler to get topics, text contents, and other features from public opinion website.
-I tried to explore how comments count and emotional words affect the final support count after 3 months.
+In this project, I used a web crawler to extract topics, textual content, and other features from a public opinion website.
+My aim was to investigate how the comment count and emotional language impact the final support count after a period of 3 months.

-I found that both positive and negative comment counts are linear correlated with final support count.
-It is reasonable that these two factors are both driven by popularity.
-How many people care about the topics?
+I found a linear correlation between both positive and negative comment counts and the final support count.
+It is reasonable to assume that popularity drives these factors, which are influenced by how many people are interested in the topic.

-I tried manys way to measure emotional words, and tried to use them to predict whether the articles would get enough support counts to cross the threshold or not.
+I attempted to measure emotional language using various methods, and use it to predict whether articles would receive enough support to cross the threshold.
+However, the results were unsatisfactory.
+On the other hand, the popularity of the article (i.e. agree or disagree count) on the first day proved to be a better predictor.
-However, they did not work well.
-On the other hands, the popularity (agree or disagree count) in the first day do a better job on it.

-Also, I tried to classify these articles to different field through text contents.
-With text clusturing and word cloud, we can take a glimpse of those different fields.
-There are some most popular topics on the website.
+I also attempted to classify the articles into different fields based on the textual content.
+Through text clustering and word clouds, we gained insight into the most popular topics on the website.

-I also tried to use PCA to classify topics to coarser fields, hope to find the issue which is easier to be supported.
+I further attempted to use PCA to classify topics into broader fields, hoping to identify those that were more likely to receive support.
+However, the results were not significant, and the only conclusion I could draw was that PC4 was related to traffic issues.
-But it does not work well, too.
-I can only interpret that PC4 is clearly about traffic issues.